-- 11. Students shall not leave unless in possession of a student pass from a teacher. - 12.
-Study hall teachers may issue a student a pass to see another teacher.
-Students are encouraged to pre-arrange visits to classroom teachers during study hall by securing a pass from the teacher they wish to see during the study hall, before reporting to study hall. - 13.
+- 5. Students must have studies to work on or material to read with them upon arrival. - 6.
+Students shall not talk or whisper except with the teacher's permission. - 7.
+Students wishing to study together may do so with the teacher's permission. - 8.
+Sleeping will not be allowed. - 9.
+Students shall not have their feet on the furniture nor re-arrange the furniture. - 10.
+No more than one student at a time may go to the restroom, unless an emergency arises. - 11.
+Students shall not leave unless in possession of a student pass from a teacher. - 12.
+Study hall teachers will not issue a student a pass to see another teacher. - 13.
 A student pass may be issued to a student to go to the administration or guidance offices if it is necessary. - 14.
 No food, pop, or candy is allowed in study halls. - 15.
 No online computer games unless it is an educational program approved by the instructor or administration. - 16.
 Ear buds may be worn with the permission of the supervising instructor only. iPods and other music devices are prohibited.